 The Body Shop Almond Milk Body Yogurt, $20

 I don’t use body lotions or moisturisers frequently as they’re usually too heavy and sticky for my liking in our humid weather.
 But I was pleasantly surprised when I tried the almond milk body yogurt from The Body Shop recently – I just loved it.
 It’s light, absorbs fast, smells good and leaves my skin feeling soft and smooth almost immediately.
-It’ll definitely be my go-to moisturiser from now on!
+It’ll definitely be my go-to body lotion from now on! – Lindsay Yap

 Now Solutions Organic Jojoba Oil, $28

-I’m enjoying using this organic jojoba oil as a natural moisturiser and on the ends of my hair to stop them drying out.
+I’m enjoying using this organic jojoba body oil as a natural moisturiser and on the ends of my hair to stop them drying out.
 I’m trying to use more natural oils and products as much as possible rather than body lotions.
-Jojoba is often used in beauty products and known to be a great skin and hair conditioner.
-A little goes a long way, too.
+Jojoba body oil is often used in beauty products and is known to be a great skin and hair conditioner.
+A little goes a long way, too. – Dee Khanduja

-Want more?
-See our style & beauty section!
+Want to find more products?
+See our Style & Beauty section!